wilsonsergio2500/efTurbo/README.md

 }
 ...
 ```
-Hence as an example we could have the following:
+Hence We could have the following:
 ```c#
 public async Task<bool> HasAnyContactWithEmail(string Email)
 {